 Observation(s) and Ratings Recommendations Management Response Progress Report March 2024 Resourcing 5.3.3 Internal Audit Observations/Findings The Shire does not have a regular Internal Audit function, rather they go to market as and when required, usually to conduct the regulated audits (Reg 5 and Reg 17).
 In the absence of an Internal Audit function, the Shire does not have a Strategic Internal Audit Plan to identify and document areas of audit risk and audit focus.
-Recommendations It is recommended that the Shire consider: 1.
+Causes Business maturity with respect to Internal Audit.
+Limited resources to dedicate to an internal audit function.
+Potential Impact: Missed opportunity for early Recommended that the Shire consider: 1.
 Commissioning the production of a Strategic Internal Audit Plan (1-, 2- or 3-year horizon) to identify areas of risk (strategic through to operational).
 This would be considered and prioritised by the Audit Committee to guide future internal audit and review activities.
-2. Establish a part-time IA Management Response: Agree with investigating the feasibility and viability of establishing an internal audit function.
+2. Establish a part-time IA function.
+While it is understood an in-house function is not economically viable, it may be possible to call for quotes to provide a fixed number of hours per year from firms on the CUA or WALGA panel to Management Response: Agree with investigating the feasibility and viability of establishing an internal audit function.
 Consider implementing this function through options including: 1.
 0.50 FTE appointment of an Internal Audit Officer to perform duties.
 2. External quote process with suitable organisations to perform internal audit functions on an agreed fixed hour contract basis.
-March 2024 Management Update: COMPLETED - The position of Internal Audit Officer has been included in the Shire's 2024-2028 Work Force Planning (WFP) document and scheduled for recruitment FY2025/26 pending endorsement of Council in April 2024 OCM.
-Devolved Responsible Projected salary for this position is \$80,000 and if approved via the WFP, this cost will be included in the LTFP and respective draft annual budget program.
-Business maturity with respect to Internal Audit.
-Limited resources to dedicate to an internal audit function. function.
-While it is understood an in-house function is not economically viable, it may be possible to call for quotes to provide a 3.
-Partner with a larger LG that can outsource their Internal Audit Staff to perform Internal Audit functions for the Shire.
-Officer(s): Director Community & Corporate & Manager Finance.
-Potential Impact: fixed number of hours per Responsibility: Missed opportunity for early identification/prevention of control and governance breakdowns, and limited improvement prospects for strengthening of operations.
-Inherent Risk Rating: Medium year from firms on the CUA or WALGA panel to deliver against an approved Strategic Internal Audit Plan (as per recommendation 15) Residual Risk Rating: Low Director Community & Corporate Implementation Date: Feasibility study to be completed during 2022-23 and 2023-24 financial years with a recommendation report to Audit and Risk Committee.
+3. Partner with a larger LG that can outsource their Internal Audit Staff to perform Internal Audit functions for the Shire.
+Responsibility: Director Community & Corporate Projected salary for this position is \$80,000 and if approved via the WFP, this cost will be included in the LTFP and respective draft annual budget program.
+Missed opportunity for early identification/prevention of control and governance breakdowns, and limited improvement prospects for strengthening of operations.
+Inherent Risk Rating: Medium l - Implementation Date: Feasibility study to be completed during 2022-23 and 2023-24 financial years with a recommendation report to Audit and Risk Committee.